Playbook

 Verification options

-You have two options to choose for member verification.
+You have two options to choose for verification.

-2. Provide special access only for verified members.
-This option allows you to still verify some of your members if you have high-value content that you want to provide access to for a smaller group of verified members.
+2. Provide special access only for verified contacts.
+This option allows you to still verify some of your contacts if you have high-value content that you want to provide access to for a smaller group of verified contacts.

 Rollout plan